wbyates777/Gazetteer/README.md

 Gazetteer provides four lightweight, standalone identification classes: Country, Currency, MarketId and City.
 Country, Currency, and MarketId implement the ISO standards: ISO 3166-1 for country identification, ISO 4217 for currencies, and
 ISO 10383 for market identification.
-The City class employs a small subset of IATA codes for city identification, and positional information (latitude/longtitude) for geolocation and distance.
+The City class employs IATA codes for city identification, and positional information (latitude/longtitude) for geolocation and distance.

 See: